10 Must-know Points for Canadian Migrants

 1. Social Rights and Freedom in Canada

 As a migrant to Canada, you should be aware of the rights the Canadian government provides you.
-You should know every right that you possess while staying in Canada.
+You should be aware of all the rights you possess while staying in Canada.

-Rights like freedom of conscience and religion, freedom of thought, belief, opinion and expression are given to everyone living in Canada.
+Rights such as freedom of conscience and religion, freedom of thought, belief, opinion, and expression are guaranteed to everyone living in Canada.

-It is advised that you go through the details about social rights and freedom rights offered to people in Canada.
+It is recommended that you review the details regarding social rights and freedom rights available to people in Canada.

-Freedom of rights ensures that people living in Canada can spend fearless and peaceful stay time.
+Freedom of rights ensures that people living in Canada can spend their time fearlessly and peacefully.

 1. Driving License in Canada for Foreign National People

-Many Canadian own a car while many also auction cars for rent.
-Migrants can use this to their advantage, rent a car, and pay a monthly fee to the owner.
-However, it is not just about renting a car; the car driver should also possess a driving license in order to travel around Canada without any trouble.
+Many Canadians own a car, while many also own cars for rent.
+Migrants can use this to their advantage by renting a car and paying a monthly fee to the owner.
+However, it is not just about renting a car; the car driver should also possess a driving license to travel around Canada without any trouble.

 If you own a driving license in the country of your origin, the same license may not be accepted in Canada.

-Firstly, provinces and not the federal bodies provide licenses in Canada.
+Firstly, provinces, not federal bodies, provide licenses in Canada.
 Provinces have their own rule and testing procedures for allotting licences.

-Secondly, different countries have made agreement with Canadian provinces that allow the exchange of licenses into Canadian standard.
+Secondly, different countries have entered into agreements with Canadian provinces that permit the exchange of licenses into the Canadian standard.

-Canada has a universal health care system that does not differentiate between Canadian citizens or PR holders.
-Civilians are not required to pay any charges to avail the health-care services.
-Each province and territory has its own health-care insurance plan.
+Canada has a universal healthcare system that does not differentiate between Canadian citizens and permanent residents.
+Civilians are not required to pay any charges to access healthcare services.
+Each province and territory has its health-care insurance plan.

 1. Unemployment Benefits for PR Holders

-The Employment Insurance (IE) benefits are for individuals who have lost their employment through no fault of their own (like shortage of work, seasonal or mass layoffs).
+The Employment Insurance (EI) benefits are for individuals who have lost their employment through no fault of their own (like a shortage of work, seasonal or mass layoffs).

-In case, these individuals are available and are able to work but cannot find a job can avail the unemployment benefits insurance.
+In cases where these individuals are available and able to work but cannot find a job, they can avail themselves of unemployment benefits insurance.

 Read more about Unemployment Benefits: Unemployment Benefits for Canadian Permanent Residence Holders

-1. Job options for PR Holders and Spouse
+1. Job Options for PR Holders and Spouses

-This is one of the main benefits that PR visa holders seek for.
-A well-earning family can save up to 80 Lac rupees a year.
+This is one of the main benefits that PR visa holders seek.
+A well-earning family can save up to 80 lakh rupees a year.

-A Canada PR holder can choose to apply for citizenship after completing 3 years of physical presence in Canada.
-Canada citizens enjoy a number of rights.
-Citizens can now join defense and government job sectors and even take a political stand.
+A Canadian permanent resident (PR) holder can choose to apply for citizenship after completing three years of physical presence in Canada.
+Canadian citizens enjoy several rights.
+Citizens can now join the defence and government job sectors and even take a political stand.

-After becoming the citizen of Canada, you can apply for the Canadian passport, which is considered as one of the most valuable passports around the world.
+After becoming a citizen of Canada, you can apply for the Canadian passport, which is considered one of the most valuable passports around the world.

 Author: visasabroad